 Flexibility – In terms of fitting a specific space or shape, a Gunite pool offers flexibility like no other type of inground pool.
 They can be made as large or small as required.
 Because Gunite pools are designed and constructed on-site, there is almost a limitless flexibility.

 Finishing – There are endless options when it comes to choosing the tile, coping and interior finish for your Gunite pool.
 Your pool will truly be a one-off custom pool designed to your specifications.

 Yes.
 Gunite is the process of placing the concrete mixture using high pressure compressed air to shoot it onto the surface of the pool.
 A gunite pool is a concrete pool but the concrete is shot in place not poured.

 Shotcrete is concrete that is applied using the same procedure as gunite but with one difference.

 Gunite materials, cement, sand , and aggregate are brought to the site dry, mixed and pumped dry through a hose into the pool where water is then mixed with the dry materials when they exit the nozzle.

 Shotcrete materials are brought to the site already mixed including the water.
 The wet mixture is pumped through the hose and shot through a nozzle just like gunite.
 The only difference is the mixture is already wet before it reaches the nozzle.

-We don’t recommend painting and don’t sale paint to clients because it is a bad alternative as a interior finish and will cost you more money in the long run.
+We don’t recommend painting and don’t sell paint to clients because it is a bad alternative as an interior finish and will cost you more money in the long run.

 - Can my dog swim in my pool?